snakypex/KigPaper/Contributing.md

 ## Formatting
 All modifications to non-PaperSpigot files should be marked
-- Multi line changes start with `// PaperSpigot start` and end with `// PaperSpigot end`
+- Multi line changes start with `// KigPaper start` and end with `// PaperSpigot end`
-- You can put a messages with a change if it isn't obvious, like this: `// PaperSpigot start - reason
+- You can put a messages with a change if it isn't obvious, like this: `// KigPaper start - reason`
   - Should generally be about the reason the change was made, what it was before, or what the change is
-  - Multi-line messages should start with `// PaperSpigot start` and use `/* Multi line message here */` for the message itself
+  - Multi-line messages should start with `// KigPaper start` and use `/* Multi line message here */` for the message itself
-- Single line changes should have `// PaperSpigot` or `// PaperSpigot - reason`
+- Single line changes should have `// KigPaper` or `// KigPaper - reason`
 - For example:
 ````java
 entity.getWorld().dontbeStupid(); // PaperSpigot - was beStupid() which is bad